Fire Art Guidelines

 Establishing a Perimeter

 Most perimeters should be set at least two hours before the performance/burn.
 This timing is dependent on the project’s size, intensity and the complexity of your pre-burn activities.
-Pyrotechnic performances should have a perimeter established before the pyrotechnic load-in begins and the perimeter must remain in place until after the site has been declared safe.
-This initial pyrotechnic perimeter can be a smaller perimeter depending on the size of the structure, quantity and type of pyrotechnic material being used.
+Pyrotechnic performances must have a perimeter established before the pyrotechnic load-in begins and the perimeter must remain in place until after the site has been declared safe.
+This initial pyrotechnic perimeter (during setup) may be smaller than the perimeter required during the burn itself, depending on the size of the structure, quantity and type of pyrotechnic material being used.
 A member of FAST who is certified for pyrotechnics will discuss this with you prior to your chosen burn day.
 A sufficient supply of fire extinguishers should be on hand from the beginning of the perimeter set up and must be visible and accessible at all times.

 Create the Initial Perimeter

-Form a tight ring of teammates arm-to-arm around the immediate performance area.
-Together as a group, proceed at a slow pace outward towards the eventual perimeter to ensure that foreign objects and non-crew participants are not within the perimeter.
+Form a tight ring of teammates arm-to-arm around the immediate performance area, facing outward.
+Together as a group, walk at a slow pace, expanding the ring until it reaches the approved perimeter size, to ensure that foreign objects and non-crew participants are not within the perimeter.
 Be assertive, but polite.
 You are the host, they are the guests.

 Ignition of the Burn

-A member of FAST will arrive a few hours prior to the scheduled time of your burn to identify themselves to the artists.
+A member of FAST will arrive at least one hour prior to the scheduled time of your burn to identify themselves to the artists.
 This time will be confirmed with FAST on playa.
 Refrain from adding fuel to the artwork before the FAST member arrives.
-The FAST member will make a final check of your piece, and if all is in order, they will issue the burn laminate for your piece, and inform the Black Rock Rangers and the Emergency Services Department that your piece is on schedule to burn.
+The FAST member will make a final check of your piece, and if all is in order, they will issue the burn laminate for your piece, and inform the Black Rock Rangers and the Emergency Services Department (ESD) that your piece is on schedule to burn.
 You may then proceed to fuel your piece and complete your preparations to burn.

 Just before the burn, a FAST member will check the weather.
 Barring any high wind conditions or other negative weather factors you will receive an OK to burn from the FAST member.